Florida Field Sobriety Test

-Field sobriety exercises are designed to determine whether a driver is impaired.
+Florida field sobriety tests are designed to determine whether a driver is impaired.
 Field sobriety exercises include the following:

 HGN: The Horizontal Gaze Nystagmus (or HGN) test requires a driver to follow an object with his or her eyes.
 The object could be a pen, the tip of a penlight or the officer's finger.
 The more alcohol someone drinks, the less able they are to control their eye muscles and the more likely their eyes will jerk.
 However, the test isn't perfect as medical issues unrelated to alcohol can cause jerking in the eyes.

-Florida Law does not require that a driver perform field sobriety exercises.
+Florida Law does not require that a driver perform a Florida field sobriety test.
 However, when deciding whether or not to arrest a driver for DUI, a law enforcement officer may take into consideration the fact that a driver refuses to perform the exercises.
-Typically, when a driver refuses to perform field sobriety exercises, the officer arrests the driver for DUI.
+Typically, when a driver refuses to perform field sobriety exercises, the officer arrests the driver for a Tampa DUI.

 Are you looking for the best DUI lawyer in Tampa Florida?
 Contact Attorney David C. Hardy.

 Tampa Attorney David C. Hardy is a former DUI prosecutor that now represents persons accused of DUI.
 He is Board Certified by the Florida Bar and the National Board of Trial Advocacy as an Expert in Criminal Trial Law.
 As a prosecutor and defense attorney, he has extensive experience handling all types of DUI cases.